Aethylred/puppet-puppetdashboard/README.md

 ## Classes and Resources

 The base class can be used to manage all the other classes provided by this module.
-It does provide the option to not manage some classes so that those classes can be instanced seperately, or the resources that they manage can be defined independently.
+It does provide the option to not manage some classes so that those classes can be instanced separately, or the resources that they manage can be defined independently.

 The parameters are described in the base class and the default values given are the same in the other classes.
 As the parameter names are consistent across classes the other classes will simply list the parameters they can use.

-Some classes have been created as sub-classes to simplfy the addition of future classes to support alternative services (e.g. PosgreSQL or Ngnix) or operating systems (e.g. RedHat).
+Some classes have been created as sub-classes to simplify the addition of future classes to support alternative services (e.g. PosgreSQL or Ngnix) or operating systems (e.g. RedHat).
 For example, the database class has been created as `puppetdashboard::db::mysql` to allow for the future creation of a `puppetdashboard::db::posgres` class.

 ### The base `puppetdashboard` class

 * **ensure**: This ensure statement is passed to the installation provided and should accept any standard `package` ensure statement including `latest` and specifying a version.
 The default value is `installed`.
 * **provider**: If set an alternative installation provide will be used.
-Currently the only alternative provider that is recongnised is `git`, and this provider has not been completed.
+Currently the only alternative provider that is recognised is `git`.
 The default value is undefined which will use the default package provider.
 * **install_dir**: This sets the directory in which the Puppet Dashboard application is installed.
 This parameter is intended to be passed to alternative providers and it is not recommended that this parameter is used if the default package provider is used.
 The default value is `/usr/share/puppet-dashboard`.
 * **manage_vhost**: If this is `true` then an Apache virtual host will be defined using the Puppetlabs Apache Module.
 The default value is `true`.
 * **manage_db**: If this is `true` then a MySQL database will be defined using the Puppetlabs MySQL Module and initialised with the Puppet Dashboard database schema.
 The default vaue is `true`.
 * **db_name**: This value is used as the name of the Puppet Dashboard MySQL database.
 The default value is `puppetdashboard`.
 * **db_user**: This value is used as the name of the Puppet Dashboard MySQL database user.
 The default value is `puppetdashboard`.
 * **db_password**: This value is used to set the password of the Puppet Dashboard MySQL database user.
-It is strongly recommended that passwords are not included in a Puppet manifest in clear text, consider storing them seperately in Hiera.
+It is strongly recommended that passwords are not included in a Puppet manifest in clear text, consider storing them separately in Hiera.
 The default value is `veryunsafeword`.
 * **db_passwd_hash**: This value is used to set the password of the Puppet Dashboard MySQL database user by directly providing a pre-salted and encrypted hash.
-It is strongly recommended that password hashes are not included in a Puppet manifest in clear text, consider storing them seperately in Hiera.
-Setting the `db_passwd_hash` parameter will overide the `db_password` parameter.
+It is strongly recommended that password hashes are not included in a Puppet manifest in clear text, consider storing them separately in Hiera.
+Setting the `db_passwd_hash` parameter will override the `db_password` parameter.
 The default value is undefined.
 * **config_settings_source**: This parameter sets a source URL, as per using the source parameter of a `file` resource, that is used to supply a `settings.yml` file.
 The default value is undefined.
 * **db_adapter**: This parameter sets the database adapter used by the dashboard web application.
 The default value is to use `mysql`.
 Note: The package install of the Dashboard currently only supports MySQL.
 * **config_database_source**: This parameter sets a source URL, as per using the source parameter of a `file` resource, that is used to supply a `database.yml` file.
 The default value is undefined.